-Spelling: This will be taught in FS2 and Year I through our phonics programme and at Year 2 to year 6 in line with the No Nonsense programme in a systematic way.
+Spelling: This will be taught in FS2 and Year I through our phonics programme, RWInc, and at Year 2 to year 6 in line with the Pathways to Spelling programme in a systematic way.
 Both programmes are delivered daily.
 All pupils are tracked across each half term.

-Handwriting: This takes place daily in KSI and up to Year 5, beyond Yr 5 handwriting is taught in line with need, until the children are consistently writing using the agreed school style with the correct formation and orientation.
+Handwriting: This takes place daily in KSI and up to Year 5, beyond Year 5 handwriting is taught in line with need, until the children are consistently writing using the agreed school style with the correct formation and orientation.